Cannabis social justice organizations are still not happy despite attempts to improve the bill to secure sufficient votes by conceding points.

 Giving money to public schools has come up as a possible recipient of cannabis tax revenue.
 It might be a bit of a stretch to say giving money to schools would address the harms created by prohibition versus the other sectors.
 However, a good argument could likely be made that money is desperately needed for all the categories mentioned above.

-The second biggest issue is there is no category of “Social Equity Applicant” clearly defined that would give minority entrepreneurs a clear path to a cannabis business license in New Jersey.
+The second biggest issue is there is no category of “Social Equity Applicant” defined that would give minority entrepreneurs a clear path to a cannabis business license in New Jersey.
 Instead, the bill uses the term “social and economically disadvantaged” without clearly defining it.

-“To make it clear, the Legislature should create a “Cannabis Equity Applicant” status, with eligibility limited to individuals residing in impact zones and those with prior cannabis-related records and their immediate families,” the letter says.
+“The Legislature should create a “Cannabis Equity Applicant” status, with eligibility limited to individuals residing in impact zones and those with prior cannabis-related records and their immediate families,” the letter says.

 The cannabis social justice advocates argued against a license cap saying, “artificial licensing caps ensure that licenses will be distributed to the well-connected few and limits diversity in ownership and will limit the revenue raised through the Social Equity Excise Fee for community reinvestment.”